-Executive Vice President Jay Blunk is in his sixth season with the Chicago Blackhawks.
+Executive Vice President Jay Blunk is in his seventh season with the Chicago Blackhawks.
 Since joining the Blackhawks as Senior Vice President of Business Operations on Jan.
 3, 2008, Blunk has engineered broad changes to the business landscape of the club, adopting the general business philosophy of fan accessibility and bold, innovative strategies, in addition to creating new sources of revenue generation.

 Blunk collaborated with the Blackhawks Marketing Department to hire Ogilvy as the team’s new advertising agency and created the Blackhawks Heritage Series, which honored Blackhawks greats throughout the season, building a bridge to the history of the franchise.
 Blunk also enacted sweeping changes across the Blackhawks media channels, working with various departments in the redesign of Blackhawks TV, Blackhawks publications and chicagoblackhawks.com.
-Blunk is also responsible for the formation of strategy with regard to the development of revenue generating efforts and departments including sponsorship, ticketing, finance, marketing and community relations.
-In recognition of the team’s achievements, the Blackhawks earned a nomination for SportsBusiness Journal’s 2009 Professional Sports Team of the Year.
+Blunk is also responsible for the formation of strategy with regard to the development of revenue-generating efforts and departments including sponsorship, ticketing, finance, marketing and community relations.
+In recognition of the team’s achievements, the Blackhawks earned a nomination for SportsBusiness Journal’s Professional Sports Team of the Year in 2009 and 2014.